Natural Resource Damages - Southwest Missouri

 Springfield Plateau Regional Restoration Plan

-- Springfield Plateau Regional Restoration Plan and Environmental Assessment U.S. Department of the Interior, USFWS and the department, May 2012 (The restoration plan originally published in May 2012 and was amended in January 2018)
+- Springfield Plateau Regional Restoration Plan and Environmental Assessment -- U.S. Department of the Interior, USFWS and the department, May 2012 (The restoration plan originally published in May 2012 and was amended in January 2018)

 - Springfield Plateau Regional Restoration Plan and Environmental Assessment Finding of No Significant Impact